 People who need adult social care

+In the face of increasing demand, the council has set out its commissioning intentions from 2020 onwards in the Herefordshire Market Position Statement 2020-2025.
 Herefordshire Council’s approach is to focus services upon those in greatest need, recognise personal abilities, fully utilise community assets and networks and preventative strategies to enable people to live independently for as long as possible.
-Herefordshire’s Adults Wellbeing plan 2017 to 2020 sets out a ‘whole system outcomes’ model which draws on the strengths of individuals and the wider community to provide holistic support for clients.